rcornwell/sims/README.md

    340 Display Station support.

-   Optional support for PDP6 devices (standard if WAITS enabled).
+   Optional support for PDP6 devices (standard if WAITS included).

    The RP10 supports boot (actual hardware did not), by reading in Blocks 4-7 and transfering to the loaded value.
 RC10, RH10, TM10 support readin mode.

-   Possibly add in support for KL10A.
-(No extended addressing).

-To do:
-   * Add support for PMP IBM 3330 drive to run Waits.
+   Support for KL10A will be started in the summer.

 # ICL 1900 simulator.